 - Repeat the steps in Session D until all three stars are filled in on the Fact Check Cards for the lesson.
-It is recommended that you assess your student for the second and third stars on separate days so that you can be assured your student has mastered the facts. - \oslash Mark the facts from the lesson on the Addition or Subtraction Facts Mastery Chart. - \bigcirc Move to the next lesson.
+(Take as many sessions as needed.) - Mark the facts from the lesson on the Multiplication Facts Mastery Chart. - Move to the next lesson.